Health Insurance for Small Business 2022:

 [Basic Overview]

-There are a number of different group options available to small employers.
-Unfortunately, understanding the differences between them is easier than you think.
+There are a number of different strategies available to the smallest employers.
+Fortunately, understanding the differences between them is easier than you think.

 If your business has fewer than 50 employees, then you are not required to offer access to health insurance.
 But as many small business owners can tell you, it can be difficult to grow a young company without a competitive benefits package.